 Finding out how long an item has been in the store can help you decide if now is a good time to buy it.
 If a store just got the item, but only a few are left, then you probably won’t get a clearance price and a coupon or promo is your best bet.
 BUT if an item has been in the store for a while and there are many left, then you can usually count on that item being marked down even lower.
 If you are willing to risk it, I recommend coming back in a week or two, and you will often find that that item is marked down another 20-50%.

 As a budget shopper, it can be easy to put on blinders and race to the back of the store and only look at the clearance section.
 But you actually want to look elsewhere for your best deals.
 When retailers have tons of one item left, they will often put them on a rack together, not mixed in with other clearance items.
 So look for sale signs throughout the store, and not just clearance in the very back, because those items with many left are usually the cheapest items in the store.

 If you find the deal of a lifetime but it doesn’t fit, don’t give up.
 Find out if another store in your area has that same item in your size.
 A short drive could be worth it, and some stores will even ship that item to your house directly from a nearby store.

 8. Acknowledge regional differences.

 I travel a lot, and I try to buy seasonal items that are less popular in the city I’m visiting.
 I shop for summer clothes in North Dakota and can score big on winter coats in Florida.
 This also means acknowledging the cost of living.
-I find that shopping in Florida at the same retailers I loved in Boston are much cheaper, due to the lower cost of living in this state, so keep in mind where you are geographically.
+I find that shopping in Florida at the same retailers I loved in Boston are much cheaper, so keep in mind where you are geographically.

 9. Sign up for credit cards.